“The music is not in the notes but in the silence between.” Wolfgang Amadeus Mozart

 "Sultans of Swing" was on the first five-song demo tape they recorded at Pathway Studios.
 Composed by Mark Knopfler, the song was inspired by a jazz band playing in the corner of an almost empty pub in South London.
 At the end of the performance, the lead singer announced their name: The Sultans of Swing.
 Knopfler found the contrast between the group's dowdy appearance and surroundings and their grandiose name amusing.

-The LP won a Grammy Award in 1986 for Best Engineered Album, Non-Classical.
-The 20th Anniversary Edition won another Grammy in 2006 for Best Surround Sound Album.
-Q magazine placed the album at 51 in its list of the 100 Greatest British Albums Ever.
+The LP won a Grammy Award 1986 for Best Engineered Album, Non-Classical.
+The 20th Anniversary Edition won another Grammy 2006 for Best Surround Sound Album.
+Q magazine placed the album at 51 on its 100 Greatest British Albums Ever list.

 So Far Away